pradheap/dsa-challenges/challenges/datastructures/linkedlist/README.md

         :param head: head of a linked list
         :return return whether a cycle was detected.

+    is_palindrome(head)
+        Given a list, check whether it's a palindrome.

+        Input
+        1->2->3->4->5->NULL

+        Output:
+        False

+        Input
+        1->2->3->2->1->NULL

+        Output:
+        True

+        :param head: head of a linked list
+        :return: a boolean indicating whether the LL is a palindrome.

     merge_lists(a_head, b_head)
         Merge two linked lists that are sorted.